-- The Company places priority on protection of shareholders’ rights and promotes their exercise on fundamental rights such as equal right to profit sharing, right to receive adequate news and information from the Company in timely manner, voting right in the shareholders’ meeting to appoint or to remove director and appointment of auditor including other issues which may affect to the Company namely dividend allocation, amendment of articles and memorandum of association and reduction or increment of capital, etc.
+- BAFS places priority on protection of shareholders’ rights and promotes their exercise of fundamental rights such as rights to profit sharing, rights to receive adequate news and information, voting rights in the shareholders meeting to appoint or to remove a director, rights to appoint an auditor and rights to consider other matters which may affect the Company, including dividend allocation, amendment of Articles and Memorandum of Association and reduction or increment of capital.

-- The Company takes into consideration the rights of shareholders, therefore; the Company prepares the shareholders more assisting than their fundamental rights as stipulated by laws.
-For example, the Company provides important and update information via its website as well as Management Discussion and Analysis (MD&A) to present its operating results in quarterly basis and news release via BAFS Newsletter.
+- BAFS takes into consideration the rights of shareholders much more than the fundamental rights as stipulated by laws.
+For example, BAFS provides important and updated information via its website, prepares a Management Discussion and Analysis (MD&A) to present its operating results on a quarterly basis and disseminates news via BAFS Newsletter.

-- The Company’s shareholding structure comprises many minor shareholders, who can cause considerable balance between minor and major shareholders by not contributing to any person or any group to control the Company or the voting rights.
-As a result, it brings forth good corporate governance in shareholder level.
-The distribution of share to minor shareholders (Free Float) is higher than 40% with neither cross-shareholding among companies in the Corporate Group nor creating pyramid scheme shareholding structure.
-The whole Board of Directors is holding shares altogether for 0.68%.
-In the meantime, proportion of shares held by domestic and foreign institutional investors is approximate 19%.
+- BAFS’s shareholding structure comprises so many minority shareholders that checks and balances can be created between minority and majority shareholders, which do not allow any person or any group to control voting rights or the Company, thus resulting in good corporate governance at the shareholder level.
+The distribution of shares to minority shareholders (Free Float) is higher than 40 percent with neither cross-shareholding among companies in BAFS Group nor creating a pyramid shareholding structure.
+The whole Board of Directors is holding shares altogether for 0.73 percent.
+In addition, the proportion of shares held by domestic and foreign institutional investors is approximately 9 percent.

 Annual General Meeting of Shareholders

-- The Company sets an Annual General Meeting of Shareholders (AGM) once a year within 4 months from the last day of the Company’s fiscal year.
-In 2017, the AGM was on April 27th , 2017, Chairmen of Committees, Managing Director, Directors, Senior Executives, Auditor and Legal Advisor had attended to provide answers in the meeting.
+- BAFS holds an Annual General Meeting of Shareholders (AGM) once a year within 4 months from the last day of the Company’s fiscal year.
+In 2018, the AGM was held on April 26, 2018, attended by the Chairman of the Board of Directors, Chairmen of all Subcommittees, Managing Director, directors, executives, auditor and legal advisor to answer questions raised in the meeting.

-- The Company appoints Thailand Securities Depository Co., Ltd., which is its securities registrar, to send the meeting invitation notice to its shareholders prior to the meeting for 21 days.
-Moreover, to provide opportunity to shareholders for meeting information review in advance, the Company publicizes similar information being sent by post to the shareholders via www.bafsthai.com for at least 30 days prior to the meeting date.
-In Addition, the Company’s meeting notice is advertised in newspapers for 3 consecutive days with at least 3 days prior to the meeting date as well.
+- BAFS appoints Thailand Securities Depository Co., Ltd. which is its securities registrar to send the meeting invitation letter to its shareholders 21 days prior to the meeting.
+Moreover, to give shareholders a chance to study details of meeting agenda and supporting information in advance, BAFS publicizes similar information being sent by post to the shareholders via its website www.bafsthai.com for at least 30 days prior to the meeting date.
+In Addition, the meeting notice is advertised in a daily newspapers for 3 consecutive days with at least 3 days prior to the meeting date.

-- The meeting invitation notice includes complete and adequate detail such as date, time, venue, and agendas of shareholders’ meeting by stating explicitly that each agenda is for acknowledgement or consideration.
-Moreover, meeting documents for each agenda are provided with objectives, reasons, the committees’ opinions, and the Company’s shareholders meeting regulations.
-In addition, map of meeting venue, detail of documents that the shareholders shall present on meeting date and meeting procedure are attached.
-The Company arranges all related meeting documents in English as well to serve and facilitate its foreign investors.
+- The meeting invitation letter includes complete and adequate details such as date, time, venue, and shareholders meeting agenda by stating explicitly whether which agenda item is for acknowledgement or consideration.
+Moreover, supporting documents for each agenda item include objectives and reasons together with the Board of Directors’ opinions, Articles of Association relating to AGM, a map of meeting venue, details of documents that the shareholders must present on the meeting date and meeting procedures.
+BAFS also prepares all relevant documents in English to protect foreign shareholders’ interests and facilitate them.

-- The Company respects the shareholders’ right and avoids right violation and infringement.
-Meanwhile, the Company promotes the exercise of shareholder’s rights by presenting important issues to shareholders for their approval as well as disclosure complete information as stipulated by laws, regulations of the Stock Exchange of Thailand and the Company’s Articles of Association.
+- BAFS respects shareholders’ rights and avoids violations or deprivations of rights.
+BAFS then promotes the exercise of shareholder’s rights by presenting important matters to shareholders for their approval as well as providing complete information as stipulated by laws, SET regulations and the Company’s Articles of Association.

-- Director Remuneration: the Company provides detail regarding remuneration models and their amounts including policy and remuneration criterion for director, which are reviewed and screened by the Remuneration Committee.
+- Agenda Item on Director Remuneration: BAFS provides details regarding remuneration schemes and amounts as well as the policy and criteria for determination of director remuneration, which are reviewed and screened by the Remuneration Committee.

-- Dividend Allocation and Payment: the Company provides detail regarding profitallocationand capital reserve, amount of dividend payment, reasons including information in accordance with the Dividend Payment policy and record date specified by the Board of Directors in order to determine shareholder’s title to dividend.
-The dividend allocation and payment is reviewed and screened by the Remuneration Committee.
+- Agenda Item on Profit Allocation and Dividend Payment: BAFS provides details regarding profit allocation and capital reserve, amount of dividend payment, reasons and supporting information in accordance with the Dividend Payment Policy as well as the record date specified by the Board of Directors in order to determine shareholder’s rights to dividends.
+The matter is reviewed and screened by the Remuneration Committee.

 Facilitation Provided to Shareholders

-- The Company imposes policy to provide facilitation and promote shareholders, institutional investors including major and minor shareholders to attend the meeting.
+- BAFS imposes a policy to provide facilitation and encourage shareholders, institutional investors and majority and minority shareholders to attend the meeting.

-- The Company applies barcodes that display detail of each shareholder by having them printed on shareholder meeting registration forms to facilitate shareholders with prompt and accurate meeting registrations, number of votes counting and results informing services.
+- BAFS uses a barcode system to display details of each shareholder by having them printed on shareholder meeting registration forms to facilitate shareholders with prompt and accurate meeting registration, vote counting and display of results.

-- The Company grants the shareholders, who delay in meeting, to exercise their rights by balloting for agenda under consideration and has not yet concluded.
+- BAFS grants the shareholders, who attend the meeting after the commencement of the meeting, to exercise their voting rights on the agenda item which is under consideration and has not yet concluded.

-- Prior to the meeting commencement, the Chairman of the meeting shall introduce the attending Board members, Chairman of Committees, the management, the Company’s auditor and legal advisor including meeting procedures and voting process to the meeting.
+- Prior to the commencement of the meeting, the Chairman of the meeting or the assigned person shall introduce the attending Board members, Chairmen of Subcommittees, executives, auditor and legal advisor and explain the meeting criteria and voting procedures to the meeting.

-- To ensure transparency and auditability in case of an objection occurring thereafter, the Company provides ballot tickets for voting.
-In the meantime, the ballot tickets are also used when voting for any agenda that composes many listings, for example, the appointment of director agenda in which the Company provides opportunity for shareholders to select director individually.
+- To ensure transparency and accountability in case of objections occurring thereafter, BAFS shall provide ballots for voting.
+In the meantime, the ballots are also used when voting for any agenda that comprises many voting items, for example, the agenda item on director appointment in which BAFS gives shareholders opportunities to select directors individually.

-- In accordance with resolution of the shareholders’ meeting regarding dividend payment, the Company shall coordinate with Thailand Securities Depository Co., Ltd. to ensure the shareholders’ receipt of dividend with correct amount.
-According to the SET’s recommendation, the Company, therefore, specifies the record date for shareholders’ title to dividend to be at least 5 working days after being approved by the shareholder’s meeting.
+- In accordance with the resolution of the shareholders meeting regarding dividend payment, BAFS shall coordinate with Thailand Securities Depository Co., Ltd. to ensure that the shareholders completely receive correct amounts of dividends.
+According to the SET’s recommendation, BAFS shall specify the record date for shareholders’ rights to dividends to be at least 5 working days after the shareholders’ approval.

 2. Equitable Treatment of Shareholders

-Proposal of Meeting Agendas and Nominations of Directors
+Proposal of Meeting Agenda Item and Director Nominee

-Supervision of Insider Information Usage and Conflict of Interest
+Preventive Measures against Use of Insider Information and Conflict of Interest

-The Company protects insider information by stipulating measures to prevent misuse of undisclosed insider information by its directors and the management for their exploitations, for example; stock trading by using insider information and disclosure of insider information to its directors or the management’ related persons which causes damages to the shareholders as a whole, etc. Stipulated measures for protection of the Company’s interests and trade secret are shown in the Company’s policy and rules & regulations manual.
-Meanwhile, termsof securities trading,usageof insider information,and conflictsof interests including penalties for violation are shown in the Company’s Code of Conduct.
-These measures and terms are made known to all directors, the management and employees by having them signed for acknowledgment accordingly.
-Inaddition, the Companyhas specified that its directors, themanagementand employeesare prohibited to buy or sell its securities for at least 30 days prior to disclose of the Company’s operating results of each quarter and 1 day after announcement of such information.
+BAFS establishes preventive measures against wrongful use of insider information of its directors and executives for their own or others’ advantages over other shareholders such as securities trading by using insider information and disclosure of insider information to related persons of directors and executives, which cause damage to the shareholders as a whole.
+The protection of interests and confidentiality is shown in the Company’s policy and rules and regulations manual.
+Meanwhile, securities trading and stock futures, use of insider information, conflict of interest and breach penalties are shown in the Code of Conduct, which is made known to all directors, the executives and employees by having them sign for acknowledgment.
+In addition, BAFS prohibits its directors, executives and employees to buy or sell its securities at least 30 days prior to the announcement of each quarterly financial statements and 1 day after the announcement of such information.

-- The Company stipulates regulations for its directors and the management to submit reports on their stakes to the Company.
-The Board of Directors including the management must also disclose information regarding theirstakes and their related persons’ stakes.
-The regulations stipulated are consistent with nature of business, laws and related regulations.
-In addition, directors and the management must report every change of their stakes to the Company as well.
-The Corporate Secretary is in charge for following up such information accordingly.
+- BAFS stipulates criteria for its directors and executives to report their own and related persons’ interests which are consistent with nature of business, relevant laws and regulations.
+In addition, directors and executives must report every change of their interests to the Company.
+The Corporate Secretary is in charge for following up such information.

-- The Board of Directors has stipulated guidelines to prevent its directors or the management, who have stakes, to take part in decision-making process of transaction between the Company and those stakeholders.
-Prior to the Board of Directors Meeting, the Chairman of the Board will advise director, who has stake, to notify the meeting his/her stake, and then, such director shall leave the meeting.
-In addition, director, who has stake, is not entitled to vote on such matter.
+- The Board of Directors has established guidelines to prevent its interested directors or executives to take part in decision-making process of transactions between BAFS and stakeholders.
+Prior to the Board of Directors meeting, the Chairman of the Board will ask the directors having interests in those particular matters to leave the meeting room.
+Those directors are not entitled to vote on such matters.

-- BAFS’ shareholding structure is not complicated whereby almost all of its connected transactions are normal business transactions.
+- BAFS’ shareholding structure is not complicated whereby almost all connected transactions are fairly conducted based on market prices and are normal business transactions.